 The results of internal and third-party audits conducted at our hatcheries, grower farms and processing plants consistently score in the highest category, using the National Turkey Federation animal welfare guidelines and the Global Food Safety Initiative guidelines for food safety as the audit criteria.
 Additionally, in our processing facilities, we perform daily internal audits conducted by quality assurance and operations personnel to maintain the highest animal care practices.

 In order to ensure the highest animal care standards are applied when handling all of our turkeys, we require a two-step process to certify all independent and contract suppliers of turkeys to Jennie-O Turkey Store.
 “Conditional certification” is obtained after the independent/contract producer completes company-provided training in animal handling.
 “Final certification” is obtained after personnel in the turkey procurement area complete an on-site inspection and an audit of the independent/contract producer’s operation.
 Recertification is required every three years.

 Turkey Handling and Harvesting

-Jennie-O has established clear, simple handling guidelines and closely monitors adherence to those guidelines to ensure standards are being upheld during every step during the raising, transportation and processing of turkeys.
-Our animal handling practices are consistent with policies set forth by the National Turkey Federation and the American Veterinary Medical Association.
-These policies include information about proper loading, unloading and processing techniques.
+Jennie-O Turkey Store has established clear, simple handling guidelines and closely monitors adherence to those guidelines to ensure standards are being upheld during every step of the raising, transportation and processing of turkeys.
+Our animal handling practices are consistent with policies set forth by the National Turkey Federation and the American Veterinary Medical Association, which include information about proper loading, unloading and processing techniques.

 As industry leaders, we adhere to these guidelines in order to raise, transport and process our animals in a humane manner with minimal stress.
 We are proud of our history of establishing handling procedures that have been adopted by national trade organizations and pioneering the use of anesthetizing techniques for turkeys prior to processing.